-Part I consists of eleven taught modules (to the value of 60 credits).
+Students take a total of 90 credits.
+Part I consists of taught modules to the value of 60 credits.
 Part II consists of 30 credits devoted to the development of independent research skills relevant to the work of a modern professional accountant in practice, industry and financial services.

 AC6210 Management Accounting 1 (5 credits)

 AC6214 Auditing, Assurance, and Professional Ethics (5 credits)

 AC6219 International Financial Reporting 2 (5 credits)

 AC6220 Accounting Research Report (30 credits)

 Postgraduate Diploma in Professional Accounting - NFQ Level 9, Major Award

 Students who successfully achieve the pass standard in Part I may opt not to proceed to Part II and may opt instead to be awarded the Postgraduate Diploma in Professional Accounting.